Samurai: Way of the Warrior

-Samurai: Way of the Warrior is an action video game for iOS.
+Samurai: Way of the Warrior is a 2009 action “Hack and Slash” video game for iOS.
 It was developed by Madfinger Games.

 Development

 The game was the first title by Madfinger Games and was released in 2009.
 Developers were at the time employees of 2K Czech and worked on it at their free time before they officially founded a company in May 2010.

 When the company was founded, the developers decided to release an updated version of the game as Samurai: Way of the Warrior HD.

 Plot

 The story is told through comic book cutscenes.
 It is about a wandering samurai Daisuke Shimada as he is dealing with villainous Lord Hattoro and his henchmen Kumo and Orochi.
 Before he can face them he has to defeat their army.

 Gameplay

 The game features a story mode and a Dojo mode.
 The story mode consists of 7 chapters where the player fights multiple enemies of a different type.
 To fight them he can use 12 different combos.
 Dojo mode is on the other hand a survival mode where the player has to survive as long as he can.